KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 For simplicity's sake, we use the blockchain [<b>regtest</b>](../installations/common-runtime-parameters.html#regtest) feature, which allows us to run a blockchain on a single node without having to connect to a network.

-After the tutorial, the developer should be able to repeat the same concepts on live and fully functional Komodo asset chains, assuming the asset chain in question has the proper CC features enabled.
+After the tutorial, the developer should be able to repeat the same concepts on live and fully functional Komodo Smart Chains, assuming the Smart Chain in question has the proper CC features enabled.

-Also, after completing the tutorial, the developer should be prepared to continue learning more about CC through study of the source code of [existing CC modules](https://github.com/jl777/komodo/tree/master/src/cc).
+#### Tutorial Topics Outline

+Topics covered in this tutorial include:

+- How to create a simple Smart Chain for testing purposes
+- How to execute a komodo-cli command to query the blockchain for existing data
+- How to execute a curl command for the same purpose
+- Understanding common API methods ("RPC's")
+- Understanding common technology concepts in the Komodo ecosystem

 ### Tutorial Prerequisites